alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 # Input and Output

-* Computers have many senses -- keyboard, mouse, network card, camera, joystick, etc. Collectively, these are called INPUT.
+* Computers have many senses -- keyboard, mouse, network card, camera, joystick, etc. Collectively, these are called **INPUT**.

-* Computers can also express themselves in many ways -- text, graphics, sound, networking, printing, etc. Collectively, these are called OUTPUT.
+* Computers can also express themselves in many ways -- text, graphics, sound, networking, printing, etc. Collectively, these are called **OUTPUT**.

 * Input and Output together are called **I/O**.

+* the only part of your laptop that is *really* a computer is the CPU and the RAM; all the other parts (keyboard, trackpad, display, disk drive, etc.) are technically I/O devices

 # Memory vs I/O

-* Performing *calculations* and accessing *memory* is very fast
+* Performing *calculations* and accessing *memory* is **very fast**
-* but reading and writing to I/O devices is very slow
+* ...but reading and writing to I/O devices is **slow**
-    * at least as far as the CPU is concerned
+    * (at least as far as the CPU is concerned)
-    * it takes *seconds* or *milliseconds* vs *nanoseconds*
+    * I/O operations can take *seconds* or *milliseconds*; CPU operations take *nanoseconds*
-* so every time you ask JavaScript to do an I/O operation, it *pauses your program*
+* Every time you ask JavaScript to do an I/O operation, it *pauses your program*
-  * this allows the CPU to spend time doing other things, not just sitting idle waiting for a key to be pressed
+  * this allows the CPU to spend time doing other things, not just sitting idle waiting for a key to be pressed or a file to be written
-* you have to write a function for JavaScript to run once it *resumes*
+* In NodeJS, you have to write a function for JavaScript to run once it *resumes*
     * this function is named an *asynchronous callback*
     * *asynchronous* is Greek for "out of time" or "not together in time"